 Buy the card that suits you best

 Which is the best Galaxy Note 9 microSD card?
 That ultimately comes down to how you use your phone and how many local files you plan to load it up with.
 I'd recommend going with the Samsung EVO Select 128GB as it doubles the storage on your Note 9 for just $20.

 If you know that still won't be enough space for all of your movies, games, apps, etc., both the Samsung EVO Plus 256GB and SanDiskUltra 400GB offer considerably more space while still being relatively affordable considering what they bring to the table.

 On the complete opposite end of things, there's the SanDisk Ultra 32GB.
-It's a modest bump to storage that'll give you a fair amount more wiggle room, and for people that don't need a lot of extra space, it's a good fit.
+It's a modest bump up to storage that'll give you a fair amount more wiggle room, and for people that don't need a lot of extra space, it's a good fit.
 The best part?
-You can get a two-pack for a pretty decent price, keeping one for a spare or using one to store business content and one for personal photos and other files.
+You can get a two-pack for a pretty reasonable price, keeping one for a spare or using one to store business content and one for personal photos and other files.